MicrosoftDocs/visualstudio-docs/docker/tutorials/docker-tutorial.md

 ---
-title: "Get started with Docker apps in VS Code"
+title: "Get started with Docker apps in Visual Studio Code"
+titleSuffix: ""
 description: Learn how to update Docker apps and share the apps with VS Code.
 author: ghogen
 ms.author: ghogen